martinprest/DEDIT/readme-DEDIT.txt

-Copy all files to a datapak or to A: using a CommsLink translate OPL on the organiser, or translate before transfer using OPLTRAN or ATRAN with the files.trn list Or build a pack using BLDPACK and the BUILD file and copy to a pack To use with Jaap's year 2000 bug fix, TIMEINST is included.
+Copy all files to a datapak or to A: using a CommsLink translate OPL on the organiser, or translate before transfer using OPLTRAN or ATRAN with the files.trn list Or build a pack using BLDPACK and the DEDIT.BLD file and make a pack using orglink or similar.
+To use with Jaap's year 2000 bug fix, TIMEINST is included.
 From the Organiser main menu go to PROG then RUN and enter TIMEINST in A:, B: or C: as appropriate to install the Y2K fix.
 (TIMEINST uses POKCNV% to convert and poke the machine code)